frankhale/toby/README.md

 main: "electron.js"
 ```

-In order to run toby you'll need to download the dependencies and build the
+In order to run Toby you'll need to download the dependencies and build the
 source code.
 Open a terminal to the source code repository and run the following
 commands.